ABMgym/notes/andy.md

 [X] finish activating clustering

-[/] check the influence function implementation
+[X] check the influence function implementation

+3️⃣

+[X] read fast-influence and run their code on some exmaples

+[X] read the two papers shared in slack

+4️⃣

+[/] try as many implementations of influence function as possible

+[/] integrate them into the bench

 ---